lillianpope/EX02-LetterSize/README.md

 }
 ```

 Now go through Main.java and change the [CHANGE THIS TO YOUR INFORMATION] text to the proper items.
 There are two items to be changed.
+The CRN # is either 62498, for the Thu. night lab section, or 62499, for the Thu. morning lab section.

 Next, write your code to print out the letter size in `public static void main` between the curly braces.